-- (1) A person or his legal representative 54 shall have the right, at no cost, to demand from a mass media service correction of untruthful information that denigrates his honour and dignity and that was published by that mass media service, and the same right shall vest in the lawful representatives of the person, if he has no opportunity of demanding a correction55. - (2) A mass media owner shall be obliged to publish a correction in the next issue after the date of receipt of the demand for a correction of its text. - (3) If a person has submitted a text of the correction, the text shall be disseminated as long as it does not contravene a provision of this Act. - (4) A person aggrieved by a decision of a mass media owner to refuse to publish a correction may appeal to the Commission.
+- (1) A person or his legal representative shall have the right, at no cost, to demand from a mass media service correction of untruthful information that denigrates his honour and dignity and that was published by that mass media service.53 - (2) A mass media owner shall be obliged to publish a correction in the next issue after the date of receipt of the demand for a correction of its text. - (3) If a person has submitted a text of the correction, the text shall be disseminated as long as it does not contravene a provision of this Act. - (4) A person aggrieved by a decision of a mass media owner to refuse to publish a correction may appeal to the Commission.